2025, Term 1, Week 10

 Cyber Safety and Digital Wellbeing

-Over the next 3 weeks, students in years 1, 2, 3 and 4 will participate in the Sporting Schools Tennis grant we received this term.
+Students in years 1, 2, 3 and 4 participated in the Sporting Schools Tennis grant we received this term.
 With this grant, we have purchased a tennis kit containing 6 by 3m nets, 30 tennis rackets, 1 equipment bag, 4 dozen red balls, 2 rolls of barrier tape, and 2 packs of drop-down lines.
-Students will also receive professional coaching from Andrew Bates from Byron Bay Tennis.
+Students will also receive professional coaching from Andrew Bates.
+Students built on and learnt key skills each week in each lesson, developing their forehand and backhand shots.

 Upcoming Sporting Events